springfall2008/batpred/docs/predbat-plan-card.md

 Note that the values in brackets in the load and PV columns are each only shown if they are non-zero.

-The debug mode on the Predbat plan can be quite useful to understand from the import and export rates *after conversion losses*, why Predbat plans to charge or discharge the battery.
+The debug mode on the Predbat plan can be quite useful to understand from the import and export rates *after conversion losses*, why Predbat plans to charge or force export the battery.
 There's a further [explanation of the Predbat forecast and plan](faq.md#the-plan-doesnt-charge-or-discharge-when-i-expect-it-to) in the FAQ's.

 ## Customising and Reformatting the Predbat Plan